mavlink/mavlink-devguide/en/README.md

 - Very efficient.
 MAVLink 1 has just 8 bytes overhead per packet, including start sign and packet drop detection.
 MAVLink 2 has just 14 bytes of overhead (but is a much more secure and extensible protocol).
   Because MAVLink doesn't require any additional framing it is very well suited for applications with very limited communication bandwidth.
 - Very reliable.
 MAVLink has been used since 2009 to communicate between many different vehicles, ground stations (and other nodes) over varied and challenging communication channels (high latency/noise).
 It provides methods for detecting packet drops, corruption, and for packet authentication.
-- [Many programming languages](#supported_languages) are supported, running on numerous microcontrollers/operating systems (including ARM7, ATMega, dsPic, STM32 and Windows, Linux, MacOS, Android and iOS).
+- [Many different programming languages](#supported_languages) can be used, running on numerous microcontrollers/operating systems (including ARM7, ATMega, dsPic, STM32 and Windows, Linux, MacOS, Android and iOS).
 - Allows up to 255 concurrent systems on the network (vehicles, ground stations, etc.)
 - Enables both offboard and onboard communications (e.g. between a GCS and drone, and between drone autopilot and MAVLink enabled drone camera).